brharper-clgx/Niko/notes/people/pc/Tor.md

 - Tor killed Brock and the proprietor of The Cellar in Galmoren after hearing that Grandi was attacked by the Dul'GaraGurahm.
     - Orro discovers this and feels obligated to inform Captain Baylen.
     - Baylen asks the party to leave Galmoren as a result.

+- The morning after the Cellar incident, Tor leaves in the night, leaving only a note:
+"Kel,

+I have started on a path I cannot abandon.
+A path I must walk alone.
+My shining, new armor has already begun to tarnish and rust.
+That's what I do.
+Don't rust.

+Tor"